Savory Hot Pepper Sauce and the Recipe for Sweet Memories

 And while everybody knows that the key ingredients of the recipe are vinegar and peppers with just the right amount of garlic and mustard, the magic happens in the way it's blended together.
 And just the right touch of love.

 One recipe for the traditional savory pepper sauce has been carefully preserved and the preparation is carried on by the granddaughter.
 This happens often in families.
 Special recipes are passed down through generations, the memories along with the recipe.

 Sunday dinner wouldn't be as special if the curried chicken didn't include the savory pepper sauce.
 And how about the chili.
 That dash or two, maybe three, of the savory sauce provided just the right glow to aid winter warmth. http://www.naomisavorypeppersauce.com/ is the big flavor in the bottle.

-The sauce is used on everything from meats to vegetables.
-As a savory hot pepper sauce, it goes into the recipe and as a garnish it is left on the table, leaving the flavoring - that extra kick - up to the taster.
+That subtle pepper sauce flavor comes through on everything from meats to vegetables.
+As a savory hot pepper sauce, it goes into the recipe while cooking.
+As a garnish it is left on the table, leaving the intensity of flavoring - and that extra kick - up to the taster.
 If it wasn't on the table, it was asked for in short order.

 Try the sauce on wings.
 It offers a different flavor and a kick that is like no other.

 That little bit of magic, that little bit of special memory in a bottle, is being preserved and will no doubt be passed on to become part of the next generation's memories.

 - 1/4 cup Sugar

 - 1 tbs Cornstarch

 - 1 tsp Lemon juice (fresh or bottled), teaspoon lemon zest is optional